-First recommendation; that the ICAO develop standards for states of the registry to ensure that there are appropriate performance measures for continuing airworthiness standards, that take into consideration: (1) the process defined in the standard; (2) a defined outcome that the standard is intended to achieve.
+First recommendation; that the international civil aviation organization (ICAO) develop standards for states of registry to ensure that there are appropriate performance measures for continuing airworthiness standards, that take into consideration: (1) the process defined in the standard; (2) a defined outcome that the standard is intended to achieve.

-Second recommendation; that the ICAO develop standards for the classification and format of service information issued by aircraft, engine, and component manufacturers.
+Second recommendation; that the international civil aviation organization (ICAO) develop standards for the classification and format of service information issued by aircraft, engine, and component manufacturers.